2026 Analysis

 Procurement Integration

-Elogic documents cXML PunchOut catalogs, OCI protocol support, EDI, and SAP Ariba integration across multiple service pages.
+Elogic Commerce documents cXML PunchOut catalogs, OCI protocol support, EDI, and SAP Ariba integration across multiple service pages.
 Their homepage positions PunchOut (cXML/OCI) as a core offering.
 Among the seven agencies reviewed, this level of procurement-specific documentation is more detailed than what the other firms publish — though it is possible competitors handle similar work without documenting it publicly.

 Named Case Studies with Quantified Integration Outcomes